 This programme conducts basic and applied research in order to generate and apply knowledge with a distinct social science and humanities focus to support national developmental priorities.

-Programme 2 includes the Africa institute of South Africa (AISA).
+Programme 2 includes the Africa institute of South Africa (AISA) under the leadership of a Coordinator.
+Operationally the Coordinator reports to the CEO.